mahbod-afarin/Post-Synthesis-Evaluation/README.md

 # Pre and Post-Synthesis Evaluation of a Designs: Functional Verification, Area, Timing, and Power Analysis

 This project involves analyzing circuit functionality before and after synthesis, and examining various design parameters using industry-standard tools.
+You can find the final report of this project [here](https://github.com/mahbod-afarin/Post-Synthesis-Evaluation/blob/main/Report.pdf).

 1. **Functionality and Bench-Test**
    - Analyze the provided circuit code and determine its **functionality**.